guillaume-chevalier/Predict-if-salary-is-over-50k-with-Keras/README.md

 # Predict if salary is >50k with machine learning

-A neural network with a single layer (sigmoid activation) will be used to predict if someone makes more than 50k or less based on training and test data from the UCI Machine Learning Repository.
+A neural network with two layers (sigmoid activation) is used to predict if someone makes more than 50k or less based on training and test data from the UCI Machine Learning Repository.

-Percentage right: 85.19746944290891% on 16281 test entries on which we did not trained the neural network.
+Percentage right: 85.333% on 16281 test entries on which we did not trained the neural network.
-Therefore, the error is of 14.802530557091087%.
+Therefore, the error is of 14.667%.

 ## Dependencies